LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 #### §5.6.2 External Symbol Declaration

-A symbol declaration with the linkage specifier "extern" that does not have an initializer.
+A symbol declaration with the linkage specifier "extern" that does not have an initializer is called an External Symbol Declaration.
  Such a Symbol Declaration has special standing.

 An External Symbol Declaration is not zero-initialized,